 IFR training with DSFI will definitely give you the skills and confidence required for safe, single pilot IFR flying.
 In recognition of this the AVEMCO Insurance Company recognizes DSFI courses for its Safety Rewards Program annual premium credits.
 Pilots that are insured by Avemco may qualify for a 5% premium credit on their insurance policy upon completion of DSFI training trips.

-Since the 396 is a portable unit, DSFI can bring weather avoidance equipment to your airplane!
+DSFI can bring weather avoidance equipment to your airplane using the iPad with Foreflight and Stratus!
 The only requirement to receiving the training in your own airplane is that you have a heated pitot tube.
-Some of the aircraft that pilots have used for our training include: Columbia 400; Cirrus SR20; Pilatus PC-12; Cessna T182T; plus Conquests; Navajos; Senecas; Bonanzas; Skylanes; Skyhawks: Comanches; Archers; and others.
-(Pilots wishing to fly the trip in their own aircraft can also schedule the trips outside of our published schedules and with customized itineraries.)
+Some of the aircraft that pilots have used for our training include: Columbia 400; Cirrus SR22; Pilatus PC-12; Cessna T182T; Mooney Acclaim; plus Conquests; Navajos; Senecas; Saratogas; Bonanzas; Silver Eagles; Skylanes; Skyhawks: Comanches; Archers; and others.

-The instructor is Master CFI Doug Stewart.
-Doug has logged over 10,600 hours of instruction given, and over 4000 hours of that has been instrument instruction.
+The instructor is eight time Master CFI Doug Stewart.
+Doug has logged over 11,000 hours of instruction given, and over 5000 hours of that has been instrument instruction.

 He has been flying the East Coast for many years in aircraft as simple as an Aeronca Champ (that he used to ferry every spring and fall between Massachusetts and Florida), to the Piper Malibu/Mirage (which served as a “snowbird”, shuttling between Gt.
 Barrington, MA and Palm Beach, FL during the winter and flying a regular route through New England during the rest of the year), and a Piper “Panther” Navajo flying regularly between Hudson, NY, St. Augustine , FL , and Madison , WI.